Proopai/eve-o-preview/README.md

+## Notice
+This is a fork of the latest verion v6.0.0.3 of eve-o preview, to attempt to add linux support to v6+ Linux code HAS NOT yet been added.

 ## Overview

 The purpose of this application is to provide a simple way to keep an eye on several simultaneously running EVE Online clients and to easily switch between them.
 While running it shows a set of live thumbnails for each of the active EVE Online clients.
 These thumbnails allow fast switch to the corresponding EVE Online client either using mouse or configurable hotkeys.